wntic/segmentation-robustness-framework/README.md

 There are four datasets available for selection, each with specific configurations.

-Available datasets: "ADE20K", "StanfordBackground", "VOC", "Cityscapes".
+Available datasets: ADE20K, StanfordBackground, VOC, Cityscapes.

 When configuring a dataset, you can specify the size of the images to which they will be resized: `image_shape: [512, 256]`.